Here’s a full list of countries reopening their borders for tourism.

 Here’s everything you need to know about the reopening of Tanzania to tourism.

 Tunisia’s borders have been reopened to international travelers since June 27, 2020.
 Businesses have reopened since May and public transport has resumed as well.
-The nationwide curfew was lifted since June, but wearing of facemasks is mandatory in public places.
+The nationwide curfew was lifted in June, but the wearing of facemasks is still mandatory in public places.

 Check out the latest updates about Tunisia reopening for tourism.